mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 purposes. so pair programming, I have taken part in it.
 I've been, but usually it's, it's almost like a mentorship thing when it happens.
 Right?
-Like, so I've, I've been the mentee and I've been the mentor. and, so for example, when I joined the angular team, And this is, there's some interesting side effects of this is like I joined the angular team.
+Like, so I've, I've been the mentee and I've been the mentor. and, so for example, when I joined the Angular team, And this is, there's some interesting side effects of this is like I joined the Angular team.
 I was working on some internal stuff and they're rendering engine Ivy.
 And I was coming across things that I was like, man, this is really difficult.
 And my manager at the time, I think just couldn't understand why it was so difficult.